If you’re building anything with LLMs right now, you’ll hit this question sooner than you expect:

 2. Track token usage aggressively

-3. Identify expensive workloads
+3. Identify expensive, repetitive workloads

 4. Move only those parts to GPUs

-If you get this right, you won’t just save money—you’ll build a system that scales properly without unnecessary complexity.
+If you get this right, you won’t just save money - you’ll build a system that scales properly without unnecessary complexity.